 The regulatory standard for an internal mechanical integrity test (MIT) is performing an annulus pressure test (APT).
 This test will be run to regulatory requirements after the initial well completion to confirm internal integrity as per the Pre-operational Testing Program (Attachment 05: Pre-operational Testing Program, 2024).
-The APT will only be performed as a baseline measurement.
-Further details on the APT standards and methods of performing it are provided in Section 6.1.1 Annulus Pressure Testing (40 CFR 146.89(a)).
+The APT will be performed after the initial completion and after subsequent workovers.
+Further details on the APT standards and methods of performing it are provided in Section 6.1.1 Annulus Pressure Testing .